-Although the Stuart-Landau model has been used in previous literature~\citep{deco2017dynamics, donnelly2019reliable, ipina2020modeling}, it has generally been used with fixed coupling between oscillators.
-These empirical structural connectivity estimates were derived from Diffusion Tensor Imaging (DTI), while other parameters were adjusted to maximize the goodness-of-fit criterion, given by a score that incorporates the information from the entire time series.
-To our knowledge, this is the first instance of employing Stuart-Landau oscillators to model latent brain data dynamics while simultaneously inferring oscillator connectivity and learning the nonlinear transformation into the latent space.
+Although the Stuart-Landau model has appeared in prior literature modeling brain dynamics~\citep{deco2017dynamics, donnelly2019reliable, ipina2020modeling}, it has generally been employed with fixed coupling between oscillators.
+In these empirical studies, structural connectivity estimates were derived from Diffusion Tensor Imaging (DTI).
+Other parameters were adjusted to maximize some goodness-of-fit criterion between the simulated and empirical averaged functional connectivities.
+In contrast to those studies, the methodology employed in the current work targets the minimization of residuals between the simulated and empirical time series themselves.
+On the other hand, to our knowledge, this is the first instance of employing Stuart-Landau oscillators to model latent brain data dynamics while simultaneously inferring oscillator connectivity and learning the nonlinear transformation into the latent space.
 This approach differs from previous works, such as~\citet{abrevaya2021learning}, which fitted the more general van der Pol oscillators to the latent representation of brain data.
-However, their learning process involved two separate procedures: encoding in the latent space and parameter estimation of the differential equations.
-On the contrary, our GOKU-UI model combines these processes into a single end-to-end training; as discussed in~\cite{ramezanian2022generative} this approach provides the unique advantage of integrating known dynamics that govern the system, thus facilitating the interpretability and potential applicability with a smaller training set while maintaining the flexibility to learn nonlinear dependencies.
+Specifically, their learning process involved two separate procedures: encoding in the latent space and parameter estimation of the differential equations.
+In contrast, our GOKU-UI model integrates these processes into a single end-to-end training regime.
+As discussed in~\cite{ramezanian2022generative}, this approach provides the unique advantage of integrating the known dynamics that govern the system, thus facilitating the interpretability and potential applicability with a smaller training set, while still maintaining the flexibility to learn nonlinear dependencies.

 We have demonstrated these capabilities by training the GOKU-UI on fMRI data and encoding whole-brain dynamics into a latent representation.
 This representation's temporal evolution is effectively modeled by a low-dimensional, interpretable dynamical system, which can yield profound insights into brain functionality, such as the inference of functional connectivity.
-Beyond mere understanding, the model holds promise for applied usage, including the classification of mental states or psychiatric conditions.
-These classification applications might leverage the parameters of the differential equations or could potentially draw on higher-level features of the latent system, such as the characteristics of its attractor topology.
+Beyond theoretical understanding, the model also holds potential for applied usage, including the classification of mental states or psychiatric conditions.
+These applications could either leverage the parameters of the differential equations or exploit higher-level features of the latent system, such as its attractor topology.

 Despite its versatility as a tool in the SciML toolbox, GOKU-UI's main advantage may sometimes also be its primary limitation: unlike traditional, more agnostic machine learning models, GOKU-UI requires a preliminary differential equation model hypothesized to govern the data's intrinsic temporal dynamics.
 This requirement may be challenging to meet in many cases.
 For example, with latent ODEs, one can bypass this task, allowing another neural network to learn the differential equation.
 However, the significant complexity of the system under investigation, as evidenced by our experiments, could potentially hinder the efficacy of this method.